Airtable/airtable_api_proxy/README.md

 whether a particular artist is on display.

 In this demo, clicking anywhere on the artist row toggles "On Display?" checkbox in the base.
+You can [play with a live demo on heroku](https://l.airtable.com/art_gallery_proxy_demo).

 This set up is useful if you'd like to provide read or write access to Airtable data w/o exposing your API key, adding your own caching layer